Here's what you need to know when you have problems with your student renting.

 What if your landlord doesn’t do anything about the repairs?

 If your landlord hasn't done anything after you’ve reported the repair problem, you may decide to take other action.
-However, many tenants in private rented accommodation are assured shorthold tenants and can be evicted easily without the landlord having to show any reason or ‘grounds’ for doing so.
+However, many tenants in private rented accommodation are assured shorthold tenants and can be evicted easily, after 6 months, without the landlord having to show any reason or ‘grounds’ for doing so.
 You should think about this before you take any action on disrepair.

 Options for taking further action

 The options open to students who are private rented tenants when dealing with disrepair are asking the local authority for help.
 If your landlord has failed to have repairs carried out, the Environmental Health department of the local authority can inspect your home.
-They may be able to force your landlord to take action if.
-There's a statutory nuisance, that is, your home is in such a state that it's harmful to your health or is a nuisance, or there's a hazard in your home which is a risk to your health or safety following an assessment under the Housing Health and Safety Rating System.
+They may be able to force your landlord to take action.
+If there's a statutory nuisance, that is: your home is in such a state that it's harmful to your health or is a nuisance, or there's a hazard in your home which is a risk to your health, then an inspection or an assessment by the cocuncil Environmental officer should be done.

 Withholding your rent because of disrepair

-This can be very rent berisky and a certain procedure must be carefully followed if you do decide to use your rent to pay for repairs.
+This can be very risky and a certain procedure must be carefully followed if you do decide to use your rent to pay for repairs.

 - Offsetting your rent arrears because of disrepair.
 This is when your landlord is takes possession proceedings against you because of rent arrears, and there is disrepair in your home.
-You may be able to argue that the rent arrears should be set-off against the damages for disrepair
+You may be able to argue that the rent arrears should be off-set against the damages for disrepair.
+Other things you can do are:

 If you want to take further action about disrepair it's always useful to keep records and gather evidence of the repairs and any contact with your landlord.
 For details about moving out because of disrepair, please click here.